 The Lactuca collection of CGN is the largest worldwide with almost 2500 available accessions currently present (August 2018).
 The collection was enlarged also with accessions collected in ten previously carried expeditions by CGN.
 In 1990 and 1991 also Lactuca collecting took place in the Trans Caucasus, this involved L. serriola and L. saligna.

 In 2013 a Memorandum of Understanding adopting the standard Material Transfer Agreement (sMTA) of the Internal Treaty for Plant Genetic Resources for Food and Agriculture (IT-PGRFA), as a basis for distribution, was signed between CGN and the national authorities in Armenia and Azerbaijan.

 During the expedition populations of seven species from 115 sites were sampled in Armenia and Azerbaijan.

-All material and accompanying documentation concerning this expedition is currently, for a limited period, only available to sponsors of this mission.
+A full report of this expedition is currently, for a limited period, only available to sponsors of this mission.

 For some material however, the embargo period is expired.
 This material is available for users.